rubydude88/rubyw177/README.md

-# Hi there, I'm William 👋
+# Hi there, I'm ruby 👋

 ## About Me
 Just an ordinary guy who loves data and automation for efficiency.